Timberwolves Front Office and Basketball Operations Staff

 Mr. Taylor attended Harvard Graduate School of Business and earned his B.S. at Minnesota State University, Mankato.
 He is one of only three people to receive a Minnesota State University honorary doctorate degree.

 Taylor’s business savvy has been recognized by Corporate Report magazine, which honored him as its Executive of the Year (1987), and the Sales and Marketing Executives of Minneapolis/St. Paul, who awarded him with their Sales Executive of the Year Award (1999).
 He was also inducted into the Minnesota Hall of Fame (2002) by Twin Cities Monthly Magazine.

 Taylor was elected to the Minnesota Senate in 1980, where he served until 1990.
 He became assistant Senate minority leader in 1982.
 From 1984 to 1986, he served as Senate minority leader.
 While in the Senate, Taylor was instrumental in providing leadership in the areas of higher education, child care and economic development policies.

-He has served on the NBA Planning Committee and has been Chairman of the Audit Committee.
-In October of 2008, Taylor was named Chairman of the NBA's Board of Governors, a position he still holds.
+In October of 2008, Taylor was named Chairman of the NBA’s Board of Governors, a position he still holds.

-Taylor and his family have provided financial assistance and participated in missions to Africa, Turkey, Egypt and Central America to support the Starkey Hearing Foundation and Common Hope.
+Taylor and his family have provided financial assistance and participated in missions to Africa, Turkey, Egypt, China and Central America to support children.

 Taylor and his wife, Becky, live in Mankato.
 Their children and grandchildren enjoy attending many of the Timberwolves games.